Kingfrankbob/MatrixAPI/readme.md

 - Python 3.6 or higher
 - pip for installing Python packages
 - Virtual environment (optional but recommended)
-- CircuitPython compatible hardware (for the CircuitPython part) using a Adafruit Matrix Portal M4
+- CircuitPython compatible hardware (for the CircuitPython part)

+#### Notes

+Currently using an Adafruit Matrix Portal M4 SAMD51 board for circuit python and matrix rendering.

 ### Installation